 Our approach is to manage our tax affairs in a way that is consistent with our values, paying a fair level of tax and ensuring we comply with all laws, practice and guidelines.

 Our Tax Team will look to maximise available tax incentives and reliefs and will consider tax opportunities that have been widely adopted or considered by our peers, but we will always consider whether opportunities are appropriate for FatFace alongside their tax advantage.

 We use independent external advisers, in particular to confirm the correct tax treatment of any unusual transactions outside the normal course of business and to advise upon areas which could involve uncertain or contentious interpretations of the law.

-As noted within our tax strategy, and in keeping with our Sustainability position, we do not consider tax planning which is aggressive or that involves artificial transactions to be appropriate.
+As noted within our tax strategy, we do not consider tax planning which is aggressive or that involves artificial transactions to be appropriate.

 How we reduce our tax risks

 In an environment of international growth with complex and changing domestic legislation, some tax risk is inevitable.
 However, our tax strategy (of high compliance, no aggressive or artificial tax planning and of proactively managing tax risks) reflects the low tolerance of the group for accepting tax risks.
 This will also be delivered through our robust set of internal systems and controls.
 These comprise the Group’s internal control framework, including Information Technology General Controls and effective integration of tax within the business.
 We have in place an effective system of internal review procedures including regular SAO meetings and consideration of out of ordinary business activity.
 FatFace is subject to an independent, third party audit giving additional assurance over our systems and controls.
 We consult with third party tax advisers, in particular on areas of high complexity.
 FatFace enjoys an open relationship with HMRC and we engage with HMRC on areas of uncertainty.

 Working with HMRC